carloshmartins/carloshmartins/README.md

 * 📱 Software engineer specializing in [iOS](https://www.apple.com/ios/)
 * 🌎 Currently at [Globo](https://github.com/globoi)
-* 📱 Exodia: Making an iOS app which consist of "An IMDB for Anime, Music, Cinema & TV Shows"
 * 💻 Loves publishing [open source software on GitHub].
 You can watch below.
 * 🇧🇷 From [Rio de Janeiro]
 * 🎮 Loves playing games.